 Shilts’s second book, And The Band Played On: Politics, People and the AIDS Epidemic (1980-1985), published in 1987, won the Stonewall Book Award and brought him nationwide literary fame.
 And the Band Played On is an extensively researched account of the early days of the AIDS epidemic in the U.S. The book was translated into seven languages, and in 1993 was made into an HBO film with many big-name actors in starring or supporting roles, including Matthew Modine, Richard Gere, Anjelica Huston, Phil Collins, Lily Tomlin and Alan Alda, among others.
 The film earned 20 nominations and 9 awards, including the 1994 Emmy Award for Outstanding Made for Television Movie.

-There is controversy, now, over Shilts’ coinage of the “Patient Zero” term to describe Gaetan Dugas.
+There remains controversy over Shilts’ coinage of the “Patient Zero” term to describe Gaetan Dugas.
 Turns out he probably had nothing to do with the initial spread of HIV.

 When the book was released, Dugas’ story became a controversial subject in the Canadian media.
 Shilts claimed that “the Canadian press went crazy over the story” and that “Canadians… saw it as an offense to their nationhood.”